Inedo/inedo-docs/Content/proget/sca/policies.md

 *OSS Metadata Updating & Caching is a ProGet 2025 preview feature.
 Only NuGet and npm packages are currently supported, but we'd be happy to add another feed type if you're interested in trying this feature.*

-ProGet can cache and update metadata for open source packages you're using from public repositories like NuGet.org and npmjs.org.
+ProGet can cache and update metadata for open-source packages you're using from public repositories like NuGet.org and npmjs.org.
 This helps you ensure the packages you're using haven't been deprecated, unlisted, or are outdated.

 This is a ProGet Enterprise feature, but you can still configure and use OSS metadata caches for evaluation purposes.